Rethink! | Aerospace Customer Achieves Packaging Cost and Waste Reduction

 Worldwide leading manufacturer and integrator of aircraft passenger cabin interior products for the commercial and business jet aircraft markets.

-Customer was awarded a contract to modify and retrofit Stow Bins on an existing fleet of 767 commercial aircraft for a German airline customer.
+Our client was awarded a contract to modify and retrofit Stow Bins on an existing fleet of 767 commercial aircraft for a German airline customer.
 Stow Bins and retrofit kits were to be packed in the Seattle, Washington area and air freighted to Germany for installation.
 Export packaging consisted of foam lined wood crates consolidated into several plywood overboxes.

 Cascadia Packaging Group implemented conservative packaging strategies for the initial shipments ensuring program milestones were met and parts arrived without shipping damage.
 We challenged the current packaging method and also investigated the Airline customer handling and storage for the Stow Bins in Germany.
 The Airline customer advised that shipments were stored near the 767 aircraft in a controlled environment and parts were manually carried onto the aircraft for installation.